dzibrilS/doTask/README.md

-# 🌐 doTask
+# 🌐 DoTask

-**doTask** is a simple task-sharing web app that helps people post jobs and find someone who can handle them.
+**DoTask** is a simple task-sharing web app that helps people post jobs and find someone who can handle them.
 It works like a lightweight marketplace: you can create tasks, make offers, manage the workflow, and chat in real time, all in one place.

 ---